GarreauArthur/GarreauArthur.github.io/_posts/2018-12-29-statistical-toolset.md

 ## Maximum likelihood estimation

+The goal of maximum likelihood is to find the optimal way to fit a distribution to the data.
+There are lots of different types of distributions for different types of data.

 Let's say we have a population of dogs and cats.
 We take a sample of the population of N independent examples and we want to estimate the probability *p* that an individual is a cat.
-Because we only have dogs and cats, we can define a probability mass function which determines if an individual is a dog or a cat :
+Because we only have dogs and cats, we can define a probability mass function which determines the probability that an individual is a dog or a cat :

 $$
 f(x_i| p) = p^{x_i}\cdot(1-p)^{1-x_i}